xot/ElectraOne/DOCUMENTATION.md

 ### Master, return tracks and the transport.

-The master track, return tracks and the transport are controlled through MIDI channel ```MIDI_MASTER_CHANNEL``` with the following CC parameter assignments.
+The master track (including its optional ChannelEq device), return tracks and the transport are controlled through MIDI channel ```MIDI_MASTER_CHANNEL``` with the following CC parameter assignments.
-At most six return tracks are controlled through the mixer.
+At most six return tracks (labelled A to E below) are controlled through the mixer.

 |  CC | Controls   |            |            |            |
 |----:|:-----------|:-----------|:-----------|:-----------|